Contrast-Security-OSS/docs/content/admin/org_settings/ServerDefaults.md

 * **Trace:** Designates finer-grained informational events than the DEBUG.

 ## Automatic Server Cleanup
 Automatic server cleanup enables a Contrast background task to run every five minutes to check if there is an organization with cleanup policies configured.
-For each organization with cleanup policies, Contrast checks if there are one or more servers with no activitiy received within the timeframe configured in the policy.
+For each organization with cleanup policies, Contrast checks if there are one or more servers with no activity received within the timeframe configured in the policy.
 Servers with no activity are disabled automatically and are no longer visible in the Servers grid.
 Contrast maintains information on vulnerabilities and attacks related to these servers, even after they're disabled.
 This feature is available for Java and .Net servers only.

 The General section of the Servers page includes a checkbox to **Enable automatic server cleanup**.
 After selecting the box, default values are loaded into the fields as shown.